Customers flying in Alaska with a Spider onboard can now have SOS messages automatically sent to the Alaska FSS through their eSRS programme.

 FAQ

-Q. Should I use the Spiderwatch function on my Spidertracks device?
+Should I use the Watch function on my Fleet manager device?

-Q. How do I set up my Spidertracks device to participate in eSRS?
+How do I set up my Fleet Manager device to participate in eSRS?

-A. After including your Spidertracks device in your Master Flight Plan and requesting enrollment in eSRS, you will receive instructions from Alaskan Flight Service on how to set up your device to send messages directly to Flight Service.
+After including your Fleet Manager device in your Master Flight Plan and requesting enrollment in eSRS, you will receive instructions from Alaskan Flight Service on how to set up your device to send messages directly to Flight Service.

-Q. Can I activate or change my flight plan via Spidertracks messages?
+Can I activate or change my flight plan via Fleet Manager messages?

 For further help or assistance, please email us at support@velloxgroup.com